SwinTransformer/Transformer-SSL/README.md

 - <sup>1</sup> denotes the result of MoBY which has adopted a trick from MoCo v3 that replace theLayerNorm layers before the MLP blocks by BatchNorm.

-## Main Results on Downstream Tasks
+## Transferring to Downstream Tasks

 **COCO Object Detection (2017 val)**